 Retina and Vitreous Diseases

-The retina is a light-sensitive tissue lining the back of your eye that converts light into electrical signals, which are then transmitted to the brain.
-Because the retina is essential for vision, diseases affecting the retina can cause permanent vision loss or blindness if left untreated.
+The retina is a light-sensitive tissue lining the back of your eye that converts light into electrical signals transmitted to the brain.
+It is essential for central vision — the precision needed for reading, driving, and recognizing faces.
+Diseases affecting the retina or the vitreous — the gel-like substance filling the eye — can cause permanent vision loss or blindness if left untreated.

 Who is at Risk?

-Certain systemic health conditions can increase the risk of retinal disease, including:
+Certain systemic conditions increase the risk of retinal disease, including:

-These conditions can lead to retinal vascular disease, which involves blockages, clots, or damage to the blood vessels inside the eye.
+These conditions can lead to retinal vascular disease — involving blockages, clots, or damage to blood vessels inside the eye.
 Just as vascular disease elsewhere in the body can cause heart attacks or strokes, retinal vascular disease can significantly impair vision.

 Conditions and Treatments